zxcwest/zxcBots/README.md

 This repository contains the core (base) code for ZxcBots — a simple and extendable Twitch bot designed to help streamers manage their chat and automate routine tasks.

 ---
+# EN
+Hello!
+Due to the lack of an official digital signature for the executable files, some antivirus programs may show warnings upon launch.
+To avoid this, in future releases, I will publish only the source files and necessary configurations.
+You can compile the program yourself or contact me for a pre-compiled executable file.
+Thank you for your understanding!
+---

 ## 📖 Usage Guide